grensen/gif_test/README.md

 ### The perceptron concept

 For the code understanding, it is essentially to understand this concept.
 It seems the best way to built neural networks and the easiest way to work with them, but it's a heavy painful step to understand all the details to build a network by yourself.
-Give me a try to make this easy.
+Give me a chance to make this easy.

 For me A (input) + B (network model) = C (prediction) describes in a way my basic understanding of neural networks. it is abstract, but it helps me to keep things simple.
 If a perceptron is unknown to you, take a look here.